iscgar/cvec2/README.md

-If you're wondering why the code above dereferences the result of the call to the accessor functions, that's because these function do bound-checking to enure that out of bounds access doesn't occur (remember that safety and correctness is the first goal of this library?).
+If you're wondering why the code above dereferences the result of the call to the accessor functions, that's because these function do bound-checking to enure that out of bounds access doesn't occur (remember that safety and correctness are first priority for this library?).
 In case of failure they return `NULL`, which is why you should probably check the return value before dereferencing it.

 If you don't want to incur the cost of bound checks on every item subscript (e.g. due of performace concerns),